raballew/okd-the-hard-way/docs/03-installation.md

 [root@services ~]# oc get csr -o go-template='{{range .items}}{{if not .status}}{{.metadata.name}}{{"\n"}}{{end}}{{end}}' | xargs oc adm certificate approve
 ```

-> This command might need to be executed multiple times as more and more CSRs
+> For each node two CRSs must be approved so the command must be called at least
-> are created.
+> twice.

 After that the status of each CSR should become `Approved,Issued` and all nodes
 should be in status `Ready`.